-Our trip begins in Denver, Colorado.
-Meet your guides and fellow travelers at 8am.
-A brief orientation ensures we're all prepared before we load into our private van and set out for Rocky Mountain National Park.
+Our trip begins this morning in Denver, Colorado.
+After meeting our guides and fellow travelers, a brief orientation ensures we're all prepared before we load into our private van and set out for Rocky Mountain National Park.
 Arriving at the park, we begin a (mostly) downhill hike through a forest of spruce, fir and lodgepole pine trees on top of the massive Bierstadt Moraine.
 This moderate trail allows us to acclimate to the park’s higher elevations and rewards us with stunning panoramic views of the jagged eastern face of the mountains along the Continental Divide.
 Along the way, we pause at Bierstadt Lake for a tasty guide-prepared lunch.
 After soaking in the dramatic alpine scenery all around us, we continue hiking directly to camp where appetizers and a hearty dinner await us in our comfortable outdoor home.
 The night ends around the campfire under a star-filled Rocky Mountain sky.
 Lunch and dinner included.

 Hiking: 8 miles, Elevation gain/loss: Minimal; Van transfer: 3 hours; Camp elevation: 8,500’